Exploring Cardiff with Doctor Who

 Experience the sights with the experts

 Brit Movie Tours also runs an unofficial bus tour of Doctor Who filming locations which covers a bit more ground.
 The bus gives you the opportunity to see key locations in the suburbs, such as Amy Pond’s village.
-There is still some walking involved, so fans can get up close to some of their favourite filming locations.
+There is still some walking involved, so fans can get up close to some of their favorite filming locations.
 This means you have the opportunity to wander up and down steps and along the eerie narrow corridors.
-The tour is run by Doctor Who experts, some of whom have appeared on the show as extras, so it’s a great opportunity to learn more about your favourite actors and hear some behind-the-scenes trivia.
+The tour is run by Doctor Who experts, some of whom have appeared on the show as extras, so it’s a great opportunity to learn more about your favorite actors and hear some behind-the-scenes trivia.

 Feast like a Timelord

-During the filming of season eight last year, the cast and crew of the show were spotted at the Trade Street Café, located behind Cardiff Railway Station.
+During the filming of season eight in 2014, the cast and crew of the show were spotted at the Trade Street Café, located behind Cardiff Railway Station.
 The café was cordoned off for a day while the crew built the TARDIS, rehearsed lines, and probably enjoyed a snack or two.
 The menu offers a good selection of local and international classics.
 Which leads to our most important question: did The Doctor go for the grilled halloumi salad or the homemade beefburger?